imarg3/profile/README.md

 Now navigate to the newly created Node.js web app at the hostname we just configured, for our example it was simply [https://10.2.2.2](https://10.2.2.2).

-#### Create a new app from an image (method 3)

-You may have noticed the index page "Page view count" reads "No database configured".
-Let's fix that by adding a MongoDB service.
-We could use the second OpenShift template example (`nodejs-mongodb.json`) but for the sake of demonstration let's point `oc new-app` at a DockerHub image:

-        $ oc new-app centos/mongodb-26-centos7 \
-        $ -e MONGODB_USER=admin,MONGODB_DATABASE=mongo_db,MONGODB_PASSWORD=secret,MONGODB_ADMIN_PASSWORD=super-secret

-The `-e` flag sets the environment variables we want used in the configuration of our new app.

-Running `oc status` or checking the web console will reveal the address of the newly created MongoDB:

-	In project nodejs-echo on server https://10.2.2.2:8443

-	svc/mongodb-26-centos7 - 172.30.0.112:27017
-	  dc/mongodb-26-centos7 deploys istag/mongodb-26-centos7:latest
-	    deployment #1 running for 43 seconds - 1 pod

-	http://10.2.2.2 to pod port 8080-tcp (svc/nodejs-ex)
-	  dc/nodejs-ex deploys istag/nodejs-ex:latest <-
-	    bc/nodejs-ex builds https://github.com/openshift/nodejs-ex with openshift/nodejs:0.10
-	    deployment #1 deployed 14 minutes ago - 1 pod

-Note that the url for our new Mongo instance, for our example, is `172.30.0.112:27017`, yours will likely differ.

-#### Setting environment variables

-To take a look at environment variables set for each pod, run `oc env pods --all --list`.

-We need to add the environment variable `MONGO_URL` to our Node.js web app so that it will utilize our MongoDB, and enable the "Page view count" feature.
-Run:

-        $ oc set env dc/nodejs-ex MONGO_URL='mongodb://admin:secret@172.30.0.112:27017/mongo_db'

-Then check `oc status` to see that an updated deployment has been kicked off:

-	In project nodejs-echo on server https://10.2.2.2:8443

-	svc/mongodb-26-centos7 - 172.30.0.112:27017
-	  dc/mongodb-26-centos7 deploys istag/mongodb-26-centos7:latest
-	    deployment #1 deployed 2 hours ago - 1 pod

-	http://10.2.2.2 to pod port 8080-tcp (svc/nodejs-ex)
-	  dc/nodejs-ex deploys istag/nodejs-ex:latest <-
-	    bc/nodejs-ex builds https://github.com/openshift/nodejs-ex with openshift/nodejs:0.10
-	    deployment #2 deployed about a minute ago - 1 pod deployment #1 deployed 2 hours ago

 #### Success

 You should now have a Node.js welcome page showing the current hit count, as stored in a MongoDB database.